Wigner distributions for n arbitrary observables: Introduction

+It is well known that non-commuting hermitian operators do not admit a joint measurement, i.e., their spectral measures cannot be written as the marginals of some other positive operator valued measure.
+That is, there is no way to linearly assign to each quantum state (density operator) a positive joint distribution, whose marginals are the standard probability distributions of the given operators.
+The positivity in this statement is crucial, and Wigner's quasiprobability function \cite{Wigner} is the paradigm of a non-positive operator valued measure, whose marginals are the momentum and position observables, respectively.

-\llsection{Introduction} Wigner functions, introduced in 1932 \cite{Wigner} for treating the classical limit, have become a key tool for understanding systems with canonical degrees of freedom like position/momentum, or field quadratures in quantum optics.
+Wigner functions have been introduced in 1932 \cite{Wigner} originally for treating the classical limit.
+Since then they have become a key tool for understanding systems with canonical degrees of freedom like position/momentum, or field quadratures in quantum optics.
 They have been particularly helpful in providing a visualisation of quantum states.
-While listing all the matrix elements of the density matrix is a correct way to completely characterize a state, it is hard to present this information in a way that would help to gain a useful insight.
+While listing all the matrix elements of the density matrix is a correct way to completely characterize a state, it is hard to present this information in a way that would help to gain an useful insight.
 The Wigner function of a state contains the same information, but combines it with a localization in phase space, so that some properties, like negativity of the Wigner function, can be associated with particular regions of phase space, carrying direct suggestions as to what experiments might see these effects.
 Accordingly, there is a rich literature on Wigner functions \cite{OConnell1983,Schleich,Hillery,Cohen,Hudson,Grossmann,Kenfack,Ferrie,Wer88,Hornberger,Gosson}.
-There are various generalizations focusing on the group theoretical structure \cite{Ali2000,Klimov,Wootters,Gross,Kastrup,Kastrupp} for which the Wigner function typically is a function on the group.
-The aim of this note is to explore another generalization, which is directly based on the well-known fact, that the Wigner function not only gives correct marginals for canonical momentum $P$ and position $Q$, but also for all real linear combinations of these operators.
-Replacing here the pair $(P,Q)$ by $n$ arbitrary hermitian operators $(A_1,\ldots,A_n)$ singles out a unique distribution of $n$ variables, which we call the Wigner distribution.
-Apart from the operators $A_k$ and the state there are no arbitrary choices or parameters in this definition.
-To our knowledge it has first been suggested in the in the 80s \cite{CohScu} (see also \cite{ScuCoh}, \cite[Ch.~17]{Cohen}), although worked out only in a very limited context.
-We will extend this by general results, a numerical method for obtaining graphs at any desired resolution, and further examples.
-We hope to thereby convey an impression of the kind of quantum structures that can be seen in this representation, and what intuitions might be based on it.
-Detailed proofs, more background, and further examples are provided in a companion paper \cite{long}.
-A basic example, demonstrating that even in simple cases the Wigner function may display a lot of structure, is shown in Fig.~\ref{fig:3rand}.